Advertiser Disclosure

 • No time-in-business or business revenue requirements

-• Weekly or monthly repayments (as opposed to daily or weekly for most short-term loans)
+• Weekly or monthly repayments

 Cons

-• Small borrowing amounts
+• Low borrowing amounts

 • Somewhat rigorous vetting process

-And now for something completely different.
 Kiva U.S. doesn't offer rewards crowdfunding or equity crowdfunding.
-What the heck does it do, then?
-Kiva U.S. offers debt crowdfunding, otherwise known as crowdfunded loans.
+Instead, Kiva U.S. offers debt crowdfunding, otherwise known as crowdfunded loans.
 Kiva U.S. is a nonprofit entity, and the crowdfunded loans it offers carry 0% interest.
-Not bad, eh?
-It may be the only platform in which lenders stand to make no profit whatsoever.
-Kiva's mission is to open up the lending world to businesses that would otherwise struggle for funding.
-In that sense, Kiva can also be considered charitable crowdfunding.

-Kiva U.S. Pricing
+Kiva U.S. Fees

-If you need to borrow $15,000 or less for your business and are willing to wait a bit for your money, Kiva's crowdfunded loans might be for you.
+If you need to borrow $15,000 or less for your business and are willing to wait a bit for your money, Kiva’s crowdfunded loans might be for you.
+Repayment terms are 6 – 36 months

-Absolutely any sort of business can apply for a Kiva U.S. crowdfunded loan.
+Any sort of business can apply for a Kiva U.S. crowdfunded loan.
 Unlike traditional business loans, Kiva loans do not have any business revenue or time-in-business requirements.
 However, you will typically be required to solicit between 5 and 35 backers from your personal network before your campaign can go public.

-After the initial approval stage, Kiva has a 15-day private funding period during which you solicit backers from your friends and family, business contacts, etc. Then, you'll enter a 30-day public funding period.
+After the initial approval stage, Kiva has a 15-day private funding period during which you solicit backers from your friends and family, business contacts, etc. Then, you’ll enter a 30-day public funding period.
 If you meet your goal, the funds should be in your account within a week.
-Kiva's crowdfunding model is all-or-nothing, so you do not receive any money if you don't meet your goal.
+Kiva’s crowdfunding model is All or Nothing, so you do not receive any money if you don’t meet your goal.

 Since Kiva loan backers don’t receive interest or other benefits in exchange for backing your loan, the types of startups that do best on this platform tend to be nonprofits, socially responsible businesses that give back to their community, or businesses with a heartwarming backstory.